Coarsening Bias from Variable Discretization in Causal Functionals: Introduction

 In practice, a simpler workaround is often adopted by discretizing the mediator and replacing integrals with finite sums \citep{chung2022association, morera2023discretizing, piccininni2023effect}.
 This avoids estimation of a continuous conditional density and simplifies computation.
 However, discretization changes the population-level parameter.
 Even when the causal identification assumptions hold, the discretized functional is, in general, a different parameter from the original one.
 In many applied analyses, the bias induced by mediator discretization is either overlooked or treated as secondary relative to computational considerations, and its impact on the target parameter is rarely quantified.

-Here, we study the difference between the original causal functional and its discretized analogue, which we refer to as the coarsening bias.
+Here, we study the difference between the original causal functional and its discretized analogue, which we refer to as the coarsening error (or, when viewed relative to the original target parameter, the coarsening bias).
 Our primary focus is not on first-order estimation bias arising from nuisance estimation, but rather on the population-level approximation error induced by mediator discretization itself.
-We show that, under smoothness conditions, the naive discretized functional incurs a first-order bias proportional to the maximum bin width, driven by within-bin shifts in mediator means across treatment levels.
-We then construct a bias-reduced coarsened functional that evaluates the outcome regression at within-bin conditional means.
-A Taylor expansion argument shows that this modification eliminates the leading first-order term, yielding a second-order remainder in the bin width.
-As for statistical estimation bias, we derive plug-in and one-step estimators and establish their asymptotic properties.
+We show that, under smoothness conditions, the naive discretized functional incurs a first-order error proportional to the maximum bin width, driven by within-bin shifts in mediator means across treatment levels.
+We then construct a debiased coarsened functional that evaluates the outcome regression at within-bin conditional means.
+A Taylor expansion argument shows that this modification eliminates the leading first-order coarsening bias term, yielding a second-order remainder in the bin width.
+For statistical estimation, we derive plug-in and one-step estimators and establish their asymptotic properties.
 Simulation studies demonstrate substantial bias reduction and improved coverage relative to naive discretization, even under coarse binning.
-More broadly, our results provide a formal foundation for controlling the impact of discretization on parameter approximation and its estimate.
+More broadly, our results provide a formal foundation for controlling the impact of discretization on both parameter approximation and statistical estimation.